Mobility Unicorn inDrive Achieves 1377% ROI & Accelerates Profitability with SHIELD's Device-First Fraud Intelligence

 A new Total Economic Impact study shows that SHIELD's Device Intelligence has helped eliminate fraud and accelerate profitability, generating $104.6 million in benefits over three years for global mobility company inDrive

-SAN FRANCISCO, Oct.
-3, 2024 /PRNewswire/ -- SHIELD, the device-first fraud intelligence platform, releases its commissioned Total Economic Impact™ (TEI) study conducted by Forrester Consulting, quantifying the potential return on investment for companies who invest in SHIELD's Device Intelligence solution.
+NEW DELHI, Oct.
+7, 2024 /PRNewswire/ -- SHIELD, the device-first fraud intelligence platform, today releases its commissioned Total Economic Impact™ (TEI) study conducted by Forrester Consulting, quantifying the potential return on investment for companies who invest in SHIELD's Device Intelligence solution.
 The study evaluates investment value based on cost, benefits, flexibility, and risk, and found a substantial 1377% return on investment (ROI) for global mobility platform inDrive.

 The study lists several key benefits of implementing SHIELD's Device Intelligence, including: